 At each reporting date, the company assesses whether there is any indication based on internal/external factors, that an asset may be impaired.
 If any such indication exists, the company estimates the recoverable amount of the asset.
 An asset's recoverable amount is the higher of an asset's or cash-generating unit's (CGU) fair value less costs of disposal and its value in use.
-If such recoverable amount of the asset or the recoverable amount of the cash generating unit to which the asset belongs is less than its or disposal and its value in use, it such recoverable amount or the asset of the recoverable amount of the cash garlesting unit to which the asset belongs is less than its carrying amount, the carrying amount is reduced to its recoverable amount and the reduction is treated as an impairment loss and is recognised in the statement of profit and loss.
+If such recoverable amount of the asset or the recoverable amount of the cash generating unit to which the asset belongs is less than its carrying amount, the carrying amount is reduced to its recoverable amount and the reduction is treated as an impairment loss and is recognised in the statement of profit and loss.
 If, at the reporting date there is an indication that a previously assessed impairment loss no longer exists, the recoverable amount is reassessed and the asset is reflected at the recoverable amount.
 Impairment losses previously recognized are accordingly reversed in the statement of profit and loss.

 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 In determining fair value less costs of disposal, recent market transactions are taken into account.
 If no such transactions can be identified, an appropriate valuation model is used.
-These calculations are corroborated by valuation multiples, quoted share prices for publicly traded companies or other smaller fair value indicators. companies or other available fair value indicators.
+These calculations are corroborated by valuation multiples, quoted share prices for publicly traded companies or other available fair value indicators.

-The company bases its impairment calculation on detailed budgets and forecast calculations, which are prepared separately for each of the company's CGUs to which the individual assets are allocated.
+The company bases its impairment calculation on detailed budgets and forecast calculations, which are prepared separately for each of the compnay's CGUs to which the individual assets are allocated.
 These budgets and forecast calculations generally cover a period of five years.
 For longer periods, a long-term growth rate is calculated and applied to project future cash flows after the fifth year.
 To estimate cash flow projections beyond periods covered by the most recent budgets/forecasts, the company extrapolates cash flow projections in the budget using a steady or declining growth rate for subsequent years, unless an increasing rate can be justified.
-In any case, this growth rate does not exceed the long-term average growth rate for the products, industries, or country or countries in which the entity operates, or for the market in which the
+In any case, this growth rate does not exceed the long-term average growth rate for the products, industries, or country or countries in which the entity operates, or for the market in which the asset is used.